johnalison/WorkingPhilosophy/Lists.md

 - Now the principles of Darwinian evolution are evolving.
   > conception through sex disappearing
 - We are living through a revolution: Information revolution.
 We have internalize it so dont think about it so much.
 With our current political situation: Could we be "paying the tab" for all the great 21st century tech?
 This information age revolution is different because a core principle is the perpetually accelerating innovation.
 Society does not have time to "catch up" with the new world order and adapt.
+- The man of knowledge in our time has a burden he never imaged, the overproduction of truth that cannot be consumed.
+Use to believe that truth was slim and elusive and once we found it our troubles would be over.
+Now we are choking in truth.
+(Denial of Death)

 # Crazy things scientist used to believe
 - Sperm is little homunculus